greg-raven/Uncommon-Sense/_posts/2020-04-17-allow-no-one-to-endanger-liberty.md

 ---
-title: 'Allow no one to endanger liberty'
+title: "Allow no one to endanger liberty"
 layout: post
 categories:
 - liberty